jakemoves/cohort-server/blog/source/_posts/afterparty_jordan.md

 ---
 title: Time and The Afterparty
 date: 2020/11/09
+author: Jordan Campbell
 tags:
 - Jordan Campbell
 - The Afterparty
 - site-specific
+excerpt: "\"This piece was inspired by the COVID restrictions.
+It was designed for a single audience member, standing in a two-metre radius chalk circle in a public park.
+The audience member is listening to a track through their earphones, which is synced up with the track playing in my earphones.
+It’s a solo performance, but also a one-on-one interactive journey of dance, drag, outfits, reveals and surprises all around the parkette.
+The piece is about two queers meeting each other in a park.
+It’s 30 minutes long and it’s very intimate.\""
 ---
 ![poster for Afterparty](afterparty_test.jpg)